Zodiac Astronomy · The Celestial Constellations

 Ecliptic Plane

 The ecliptic is the plane of Earth's orbit around the Sun.
 All major planets orbit within a few degrees of this plane, which is why they all travel through the zodiac constellations.
-The zodiacal band extends approximately 8° north and south of the ecliptic.
+The zodiacal band extends approximately 8° north and south of the ecliptic — a narrow cosmic corridor that governs planetary motion.

 Celestial Coordinates